draftdev/startup-marketing-checklist/README.md

 - [ ] Subscribe to RSS feeds of your competitors' blogs.
 - [ ] Follow your competitors and their top employees on social media.
 - [ ] Set up [Google News alerts](https://www.google.com/alerts) for competitors.
+- [ ] Subscribe to industry newsletters, magazines, trade journals etc.
+- [ ] Attend a conference or meetup in your industry.
 - [ ] Make a list of your competitors' customers.

   ##### Finding competitors' customers